Splinter0/mastersplinter/content/cv/_index.md

 ----

 ## Recent Achievements
+- Found a vulnerability in the PassKey implementation of all major mobile browsers
 - Published a new research blog about vulnerabilities found in Swedish BankID configurations
 - Published a challenge on HackTheBox demonstrating a novel way to attack OIDC implementations
-- Entered Pwn2Own 2024 and carrying out security research on smart devices in the automotive industry.

 ----